Edgardo Rito

-Edgardo Rito (born 17 February 1996) is a Venezuelan footballer who plays for Oakland Roots.
-He formerly played for New York Red Bulls II among other clubs.
+Edgardo Rito (born 17 February 1996) is a Venezuelan footballer who plays for Venezuelan Primera División club Caracas, on loan from Phoenix Rising FC of the USL Championship.

 Career

 Rito, who plays as a right back and right midfielder, began his professional career with Atlético El Vigía in 2013.
 During the 2013/14 season he was a regular starter for the club appearing in 26 league matches.
 The following season he had a brief stint with ACD Lara.
 After his brief stint with Lara, Rito joined Estudiantes de Caracas, playing the Copa Venezuela.

 On 13 January 2016 it was announced that Rito had signed with Second Division side Yaracuyanos F.C.